mherranz98/demo-repo/README.md

-# demo-repo
+# Demo Markdown file
-Demo of how Git and Github work
+This file is used as a descriptive file to track the different files and components of a directory (project) as well as to write about the different purposes and versions of the project.